-This is why eating gluten-free in a restaurant can be challenging
+This is why eating out gluten-free can be challenging

-When you go to a restaurant and need to avoid gluten, it’s as simple as ordering the gluten-free option on the menu, right?
+When you’re ordering out and need to avoid gluten, it’s as simple as ordering the gluten-free option on the menu, right?

 Eating out can be tricky for people with celiac disease who need to avoid gluten to avoid serious health consequences.

 It’s true: Restaurants often advertise dishes without gluten, a protein found in wheat, rye and barley.

 For example, a gluten-free food can pick up gluten when it’s cooked in the same fryer previously used to cook an item that contains gluten.
 Or if water used to cook pasta is used to cook a gluten-free food, it also could become contaminated.

 “It’s like a minefield for people,” Ek says.

 Resources exist online where people can recommend good gluten-free restaurants.
 And Ek points to tips from the Beyond Celiac group that can help people who want to eat out.
 Among those tips:

 - Call ahead and look online before going to a restaurant.